-I will work with all on protocol - says new Northern Ireland secretary
+NI Protocol: New NI secretary says he will work with everyone on issues

 The executive collapsed in February after the Democratic Unionist Party (DUP) withdrew its First Minister Paul Givan over its objections to the protocol.

+"My preference is for a negotiated solution, but it does have to deliver all the things that we have set out in the Northern Ireland Protocol Bill.

+"And what we cannot allow is for this situation to drift, because my number one priority is protecting the supremacy of the Belfast/Good Friday Agreement."

-That keeps Northern Ireland in the EU's single market for goods, avoiding a hard border with the Republic of Ireland.
+The protocol keeps Northern Ireland in the EU's single market for goods, avoiding a hard border with the Republic of Ireland.

 The arrangement ensured free trade could continue across the Irish land border, which is a sensitive issue because of the history of conflict in Northern Ireland.